Mark Williams, PhD

 PHYS 7734.
 Topics: Condensed Matter Physics.
 4 Hours.

 Covers selected advanced topics in the theory of solids to be chosen each time by the interested students and instructor.
 Topics may include theory of normal metals, Hartree-Fock and random phase approximations, optical and transport properties, solid-state plasmas, Raman spectroscopy, quasiparticles and collective excitations, quantum solids, and amorphous solids.
-Prereq.
-PHYS 7324.
+May be repeated without limit.

 PHYS 7741.
 Biological Physics 2.
 4 Hours.